KhronosGroup/Vulkan-Hpp/docs/Building.md

-## Building
+# Building

-### Minimum requirements
+## Minimum requirements

-Vulkan-Hpp requires a C++11 capable compiler to compile.
+The generator, samples, and tests requires a C++11 compiler.
 The following compilers are known to work, and tested during releases:

 - Visual Studio ≥ 2015
 - GCC ≥ 4.8.2